English (ENGL)

 ENGL 386 Memoir Workshop (3 Credits)

 Designed as a process-oriented workshop on memoir writing, the course explores the differences between memoir and autobiography writing.
 It also examines strategies for memoir-writing, the creative process underlying the genre, and the contexts in which the contemporary memoir has emerged.
-Enrollment for this course is limited to 15 students.
+Enrollment is limited to 15 students.
+Fulfills the Humanistic Perspectives requirement for Gen Ed.

 Pre-Requisite(s): ENGL 102; Co-Requisite: ENGL 219